 (a) A licensee who is named in a complaint or who is subject to an investigation by the Board or who is the respondent in a disciplinary action may submit his or her resignation by delivering to the Board a writing stating that: he or she desires to resign; his or her resignation is tendered voluntarily; he or she realizes that resignation is a final act which deprives a person of all privileges of registration and is not subject to reconsideration or judicial review; and that the licensee is not currently licensed to practice in any other state or jurisdiction, will make no attempt to gain licensure elsewhere, or will resign any other licenses contemporaneously with his or her resignation in the Commonwealth.

-(b) If a complaint, investigation, or Statement of Allegations arises solely out of a disciplinary action in another jurisdiction, within the meaning of 243 CMR 1.03(5)(a)12., then the registrant may submit a resignation pursuant to 243 CMR 1.05(5)(a), but need not make any representation regarding licensure status in other jurisdictions, is permitted to gain licensure elsewhere, and need not resign any other licenses contemporaneously with the resignation.
+(b) If a complaint, investigation, or Statement of Allegations arises solely out of a disciplinary action in another jurisdiction, within the meaning of 243 CMR 1.03(5)(a)10, then the licensee may submit a resignation pursuant to 243 CMR 1.05(5)(a), but need not make any representation regarding licensure status in other jurisdictions, is permitted to gain licensure elsewhere, and need not resign any other licenses contemporaneously with the resignation.

 (c) The Board is not obligated to accept a resignation tendered pursuant to 243 CMR 1.05.
 The acceptance of such a resignation is within the discretion of the Board, and is a Final Decision and Order subject to a vote of the Board.

 (6) Unauthorized Medical Practice.
-The Board shall refer to the appropriate District Attorney or other appropriate law enforcement agency any incidents of unauthorized medical practice which comes to its attention, as required by M.G.L. c.
+The Board shall refer to the Attorney General or other appropriate law enforcement agency any incidents of unauthorized medical practice which comes to its attention, as required by M.G.L. c.
 112, § 5.

 (7) Imposition of Restrictions.
 Consistent with 243 CMR 1.00 and M.G.L. c.
 30A or otherwise by agreement with the licensee, the Board may impose restrictions to prohibit a licensee from performing certain medical procedures, or from performing certain medical procedures except under certain conditions, if the Board determines that:

-(a) the licensee has engaged in a pattern or practice which calls into question her competence to perform such medical procedures, or
+(a) the licensee has engaged in a pattern or practice which calls into question his or her competence to perform such medical procedures, or

 (b) the restrictions are otherwise warranted by the public health, safety and welfare.